At a glance

 Further reading recommendations

 We’ve used several authoritative sources to write this article.
 We recommend that you review them if you want to learn more about aging in general and aging skin in particular.
-These are also great resources if you want to investigate a particular aspect of the condition or want to stay up-to-date with the latest medical research.
+These are also great resources if you want to investigate a specific aspect of the condition or want to stay up-to-date with the latest medical research.

 The National Institute on Aging, the National Cancer Institute, the American Academy of Dermatology, Medline Plus, and WebMD each have excellent in-depth resources on aging.
 We recommend you start there: